9th-circle/cryptography-core/README.md

+This module is designed around the idea that any cryptographic function will either return the correct data, or null.
+It should not throw exceptions or give any other detail that something is wrong.

 ## WARNING!

 **If you are thinking about using any of this directly, you are (more likely than not) doing something wrong.**